peltsippi/detrack/README.md

 Deployed to http://detrack.perunat.eu if someone wants to test it out.

+Now local mode is available.
+Just download local.html and scripts.js and store to same folder and open with your web browser

 21.6.2026: significant improvements - uses data.min.json patterns directly to ensure updates can be made smoothly.

 BYOCSS for now.